 Obviously, God is not a lion or a lamb in the literal sense, but one or both of these animals can describe God’s character.
 We’re going to examine what the Bible has to say about each title in relation to describing God.

 In the Old Testament, God is described as roaring like a lion by the prophet Hosea (11:10).
 He describes God as roaring to call his people to Israel from the west, from Egypt, and from Assyria.
 Later, as Hosea recounts Israel’s oppression by foreign powers, he describes God poetically, as a leopard, lion, and a bear (although historical context attributes the ascribed destruction to Assyrian armies).
 When we fast forward to the New Testament, where God’s complete character is revealed we get a different story:

 No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made him known.

 “Look, the Lamb of God, who takes away the sin of the world!”

 John the Baptist upon first seeing Jesus declares that he is the Lamb of God (John 1:29).
 Interestingly he does not declare that he is the Lion.

 You may be surprised to learn that the New Testament never even once describes God as a lion.
-Now wait a minute, hold up, “God’s not dead… He’s roaring like a lion” That’s what the song says!
+Despite the popular song lyrics, “God’s not dead… He’s roaring like a lion,” once God is revealed in the person of Jesus, he is never described this way.
 Not only is God never described as “roaring like a lion”, this is precisely how the devil is described.